comp-scipain/Echo-Archives/docs/peer_review_response.md

 ## Code Review Comments (Tracy Huang) #13

 Implemented some of the reformating suggestions to help with readability that can be done quickly.
 Other suggestions like using aggregate functions will not be implement due to a lack of time.
+Regarding the comment about inconsistency of dept_populus, that function was partially rewritten since before a "department" object was used as a parameter.
+Now, it uses a name and base pay.

 ## Code Review Comments (Carson Olander) #12